Michael Hawkes

-Michael Tranzo Hawkes (born April 11, 1977) is a former American football linebacker in the National Football League for the Carolina Panthers.
-He also was a member of the Scottish Claymores in the World League of American Football.
+Michael Tranzo Hawkes (born April 11, 1977) is an American former professionall football linebacker who played in the National Football League (NFL) for the Carolina Panthers.
 He played college football at Virginia Tech.
+He also played for the Scottish Claymores in the World League of American Football (WLAF).

-Early years
+Early life

 Hawkes attended Nottoway High School in Nottoway County, Virginia.
 As a senior, he was a starter at linebacker, receiving region and district Defensive Player of the Year honors.
 He also was named All-Group AA at tight end.

 He accepted a football scholarship from Virginia Tech.
 As a redshirt freshman, he made 4 tackles.
 As a sophomore, he had 20 tackles.
 As a junior, he started 11 games, posting 79 tackles, 5.5 sacks and 3 interceptions.

 As a senior, he started every game, registering 69 tackles, 3 sacks and 2 interceptions, while contributing to the team reaching the National Championship Game in the 2000 Sugar Bowl.

 Professional career

 Carolina Panthers

-Hawkes was signed as an undrafted free agent by the Carolina Panthers after the 2000 NFL Draft on April 26.
+Hawkes was signed as an undrafted free agent by the Carolina Panthers after the 2000 NFL draft on April 26.
 He was waived before the start of the season and signed to the practice squad, where he remained for the first 15 weeks.
 On December 19, he was promoted to the active roster.
 He played in the season finale against the Oakland Raiders.

 In 2001, he was cut before the start of the season and signed to the practice squad on September 4.
 On October 12, he was promoted to the active roster.
-He played in 2 games before being released on October 24, tpo make room for linebacker Darren Hambrick.
+He played in 2 games before being released on October 24, to make room for linebacker Darren Hambrick.